AGDFL/MHFU-HD/README.md

 - The UI elements:
 ![UI](https://github.com/grimmtusk/MHFU-HD/blob/main/UI/UI.png?raw=true)

-- I also made all the intro screens from scratch, the ones that I have access to anyway.
-You can find them in the Intro folder
+- I also made all the intro screens from scratch, using hires images I found on the internet for backgrounds (including a fantastic hires image of the loading screen).
+You can find all of them in the Intro folder
 ![Intro](https://github.com/grimmtusk/MHFU-HD/blob/main/Intro/welcome.png?raw=true)

 - Screenshots: